Skip to content

 Based on the famous Humans of New York, Humans of Armadale tells the individual stories of dozens of Armadale residents.
 Our Humans have generously and bravely opened their hearts to us to give the world an insight into the diversity and the strengths of the people who live here.
 Stories are told by people who came here to work, to learn, to love and to find community, as well as people who have grown up here and have chosen to share their hopes, dreams and achievements with us.
 These stories demonstrate diversity, courage, resilience and the power of friendship.
 We hope you enjoy reading and listening to them.

-You can read and hear stories from 2021 and 2023.
+You can read and hear stories from 2021, 2023 and 2025 now.

 Humans of Armadale 2021